iwbandara/ansible_tutorials/README.md

 07 - What is a Playbook?

-08 - How to wirte a Playbook in Ansible?
+08 - Example Playbook in Ansible